 What is an vaccine passport?

 It is an official document, either physical or electronic that confirms an individual is immune to a disease.
 In this case the disease would be a Covid-19 infection.

 Why and where would these passports be used?

 Governments and businesses could make use of them to restrict people from going to work, or boarding planes, trains, buses or other forms of transportation if they did not have one.
 There are many other restrictions they could be used for including but not limited to buying insurance policies, entering stores or restaurants, attending sport events/activities or nightclubs or any public social activity.

 The rationale for mandating immunity passports would be that anyone not having one could be Covid-19 positive and infect others around them.

 But the entire concept of immunity passports and the urgent need for them is built upon a myth.
 The myth is that Covid-19 is a deadly disease that will kill tens of millions of people around the world.

-The reality is that after almost a year, if we believe the official Covid-19 death figures, the virus has killed less people than are claimed each year by pneumonia!
+The reality is that after a year and a half, if we believe the official Covid-19 death figures, the virus has killed less people than are claimed in the same time by pneumonia!